sirasmu/CommandLineFun/pi_terminal.md

 	* I installed Lynx on it and set it the to use Vi keybindings
 		* It is nice to have a browser than enables me to stay in the same environment
 	* I installed Git so I can easily update my files from the Pi
-		* E.g. using it for creating and committing this file
+		* E.g. using it for committing this file
 	* I Installed Nvim
 		* Nvim is the future!
 I want to use this modern continuation of Vi